Geeksltd/Programming.Tips/docs/CodeComments.md

 ### Comments Do Not Make Up for Bad Code

-&nbsp;&nbsp; One of the more common motivations for writing comments is bad code.
+One of the more common motivations for writing comments is bad code.
 We write a module and we know it is confusing and disorganized.
 We know it’s a mess.

 So we say to ourselves, “Ooh, I’d better comment that!”